NatWeiss/RGP/README.md

 It's possible to create your own game templates.
 Here's the step-by-step instructions:

- 1. Create your game in a directory with the game name as the directory name.
-If your game is called "Zombie Revolution", name the directory `Zombie Revolution`, including the space.
+ 1. Create your game directory.
+If your game is called "Zombie Matrix", name the directory `Zombie Matrix`, including the space.

- 2. Use the name of your game (e.g. "Zombie Revolution") including any space or punctation freely throughout your game project.
-RapidGame is smart enough to automatically rename your game's title in most types of source files.
+ 2. Use the name of your game including any whitespace or punctation throughout your game project.
+RapidGame will automatically search and replace the title in most types of source and project files.

  3. If you'd like a file or directory renamed, make sure it starts with your game's title.
-For example, if you have `Zombie Revolution.xcodeproj` it will get changed to `MyNewGame.xcodeproj`.
+For example, if you have `Zombie Matrix.xcodeproj` it will get changed to `MyNewGame.xcodeproj`.

  4. Whenever there's an instance of your package name, replace the beginning with `com.wizardfu.`, lowercase the title and remove any punctuation, so `com.mycompany.zombierevolution` becomes `com.wizardfu.zombierevolution`.
 This will get changed by the templating system when creating new game projects.

  5. Copy your game template to the `templates/<engine>` directory of RapidGame.
 On Mac / Linux this is `/usr/local/lib/node_modules/rapidgame`.
 You can use the `npm prefix -g` command to determine where Node modules are installed on your system.
-If you're on Mac OS X, the template is for Unity and it's called "Zombie Revolution" then the final directory would be `/usr/local/lib/node_modules/rapidgame/templates/unity/Zombie Revolution/`.
+If you're on Mac OS X, the template is for Unity and it's called "Zombie Matrix" then the final directory would be `/usr/local/lib/node_modules/rapidgame/templates/unity/Zombie Matrix/`.

  6. Your template is now ready for testing.
-Try it out like this: `rapidgame -e unity -t "Zombie Revolution" MyNewGame`.
+Try it out like this: `rapidgame create unity MyNewGame com.mycompany.mynewgame -t "Zombie Matrix" `.

 Project Status